An educational literary product

 Methodical editing and elevated literary writing quality

-MCINTOSHFORMS™ echoes the theory in Chomsky’s linguistic theory (generative grammar), which states that language is an infinite number of well-formed sentences, as the approach to English grammar by a writer/editor who wants to elevate the quality of his or her own writing.
+MCINTOSHFORMS™ echoes the theory in Chomsky’s linguistic theory (generative grammar), which states that Language is a finite set of rules that create an infinite number of grammatical sentences, and uses that theory as an approach to English grammar by a writer/editor who wants to elevate the quality of his or her own writing.
 The theory also states that as a tool with a finite number of rules that allows us to generate (or deduce) all English sentences, a grammar would also generate only grammatically correct sentences (not ungrammatical sentences).
 MCINTOSHFORMS™ echoes the two most basic linguistic elements of grammar, which are form and function.

 MCINTOSHFORMS™ is complementary to the LEP, which reinforces and ascribes to the Form-Function Method for teaching grammar.
 Therefore, the user is assumed to have already learned the tenets of the Form-Function Method for teaching grammar.